 9. It can cover your golfing breaks abroad

 A total of 57% of SportsCover Direct’s Golf Insurance customers said they regularly play golf outside of the UK.
 Some regular travel insurance policies will include coverage for playing golf abroad as standard, but for others, protection may come at an extra cost, or be unavailable completely.

 Having dedicated golf cover in place means that you don’t have to spend your time looking for a travel insurance that will allow you to tear up the fairways overseas under their policy.

-And for less than the cost of a round at many UK courses, you can upgrade to our ‘Gold’ cover which includes worldwide protection for just £33.
+And for less than the cost of a round at many UK courses, you can upgrade to our ‘Gold’ cover which includes worldwide protection.
 Get your quote today and tee off covered.